johnathanetchart/plannerAPI/README.md

 GET
 /mesocycles/:username/:mesocycleId
-Retrieves the specific mesocycle information for a designated mesocycleId returns mesocycle:
+Returns the mesocycle for a designated mesocycleId. returns mesocycle:
 {
 id,